nonoro96/vnd.github.io/README.md

 Some content for the character information pages are not complete.
 Unfortunately, the club was not able to finish all the information for the characters.
 The club soon dissolved after the end of the school year.
+The website was made with a laptop so the dimensions do not fit PCs or mobile.